Electrons trapped in graphene magnetic quantum dots with mass term: Conclusion

 \section{Conclusion}

-The theoretical analysis of the electron scattering mechanism on a magnetically driven graphene quantum dot (GQD) in the presence of a mass term generating an energy gap in the spectrum has been further investigated.
-In this regard, we first established a theoretical model for the interaction of Dirac fermions with a constant magnetic field in a circular GQD and identified the crucial variables.
-To deal with the problem correctly, we first solved the corresponding Dirac equation and analytically determined the energy spectrum.
-Using the continuity of the eigenspinors, we calculated different quantities characterizing the scattering phenomenon.
-In particular, the efficiency $Q$ is found to be dependent on the magnetic field, angular moment, radius of the GQD, incident energy, and energy gap.

 We also presented numerically the obtained results to provide a general interpretation of the scattering phenomenon and to show how an electron at normal incidence can be trapped in a GQD for a certain period of time, with the main objective being to improve this trapping time.
 We discovered that even in the absence of a magnetic field, scattering efficiency can reach significant values when the energy gap is close to the incident energy of the electron crossing the GQD.
-For a non-null magnetic field, we showed that the resonance peaks with a higher scattering efficiency are those corresponding to the smallest values of radius of the GQD.
+For a non-null magnetic field, we showed that the resonance peaks with a higher scattering efficiency are those corresponding to the smallest values of {the GQD radius}.

-By analyzing the probability density, we showed that the diffraction phenomenon is dominant in the domain where the scattering is non-resonant, with a weak localization of the density in the GQD without an energy gap.
-However, when an energy gap is added, it is found that the density inside the GQD is enhanced.
-On the other hand, in the domain where the scattering is resonant, we noticed the damping of the diffraction with a very important localization of the density inside and at the boundary of the GQD, as well as with noticeable trapping effects.
-The important result in our paper is to improve the possibility of trapping electrons in the GQD under the influence of a mass term, creating an energy gap in the energy spectrum.
+{Subsequently, we analyzed the probability density for two values of the energy gap $\Delta$.
+Indeed, for $\Delta=0$, we have shown that the diffraction phenomenon is dominant in the region where the scattering is non-resonant, with a weak localization of the density in the GQD.
+However, for $\Delta\neq 0$, it is found that the density inside the GQD is enhanced.
+On the other hand, in the region where the scattering is resonant, we found a damping of the diffraction with a very important localization of the density inside and at the boundary of the GQD.
+In addition, there are noticeable trapping effects.} The important result in our paper is to improve the possibility of trapping electrons in the GQD under the influence of a mass term, creating an energy gap in the energy spectrum.